-We will travel to Penn State on Friday May 30, 2014, in buses chartered through Lehigh University, driven by professional bus drivers.
+We will travel to Penn State on Friday June 1, 2018, in buses chartered through Lehigh University, driven by professional bus drivers.
 We will meet at Lehigh University at 12:30.
 Sometimes students need to make other travel arrangements, for example, if they have a Friday afternoon or Saturday evening activity.
 We highly prefer that students go with the team, but they can drive (or be driven) late Friday or (very!) early Saturday, or can come with the team but have parents meet them at Penn State for a 3:00 departure on Saturday, if necessary.

 After dinner, ARML students go back to the dorm and usually play cards or frisbee.
 There is also a math lecture at 8:00, which many of our team members have enjoyed in the past.
 Another activity is the ARML Song Contest, which takes place at 9:30 PM Friday.
 Teams will have prepared songs about ARML or Math, usually to the tune of some pop song.
 The Lehigh Valley entry won the Song Contest in 2010 and 2011.
 You can view both.
 Often one of our students organizes a song group with practices prior to our ARML practices.

-After lunch, we go back to Bryce-Jordan Center for the last round, the Relays.
+After lunch, we go back to Bryce-Jordan Center or Pegula Ice Arena for the last round, the Relays.
 Each 15-person team is divided into five groups of three.
 Each group of three does the same thing.
 The first person has a question to answer and the second and third have questions which say something like "Let x=TNYWR.
 Perform some tricky calculation depending on x."
 TNYWR means "The number you will receive."
 They should be thinking about how to work their problems before they receive x, which is passed from the previous person.
 Only the third person's answer counts.
 You have six minutes to do it, and get double credit if you can do it in three minutes.
 There are two rounds of this.
 This is what won us the national championships in 2005, 2009, 2010, and 2011.

 What do students need to take to ARML?
-Several sharp pencils, perhaps some blank paper to use as scrap paper (the amount provided there is often inadequate), a pillow and blanket, which they do not provide (they do provide sheets), towel and other bath items, and $10-15 for the two evening meals.
+Several sharp pencils, perhaps some blank paper to use as scrap paper (the amount provided there is often inadequate), a pillow and blanket, which they do not provide (they do provide sheets), towel and other bath items, and $15 for the two evening meals.
 A rain jacket is often worthwhile, because it seems that there is often cold rain there, and long walks are obligatory.

-Students' parents must fill out a permission slip which must be returned to Don Davis by May 26.
+Students' parents must fill out a permission slip which must be returned to Don Davis by May 27.
 See also the letter to parents.